datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ### Active Services

-Active services can be listed by clicking **view actives services** in the Active services panel.
+You can see which of your services are counting against your subscription by clicking **view actives services** in the Active services panel.
 If you delete your service and recreate it with the same name and in the same namespace, it will still count as 1 active service.
-If it's not in the same namespace, it will count as 2.

 The active services list shows the services that have had intercepts, rollouts, or mappings in your organization for the last 28 days.